What Are The Rules Of Pickleball?

 The receiving side has to let the ball bounce once before returning the ball over the net, and then the serving side must do the same once more.
-If the style of play is doubles, only the person being served to in the diagonal opposite zone can return the ball.
+If the style of play is doubles, only the person being served to in the opposite diagonal zone can return the ball.
 The team will be penalized if the other player touches the ball before they do.

 Points are only scored by the team that served and are earned when the opposing side hits the ball out of bounds or can’t return the ball.
 The serving side also receives a point when the opponents play the ball in the non-volley zone.

 Pickleball can be played in singles form (one-on-one) or doubles form (two-on-two).
 The game is played using paddles made from wood or other high-tech forms of wood.
 The ball that is used is made from plastic and is similar to but slightly smaller than a wiffle ball.
-There is no pickleball that is played at a professional level, or even a highly competitive level.
-Therefore, there are no strict rules about what players can and cannot wear to play.

 There are several situations in which a player or team can receive a fault for violating rules.
 One of the most basic faults that can occur is if the receiving team touches the ball before it hits the court for the first time.
 Players must allow the ball to bounce first, which is called the double-bounce rule.
 The serving team will automatically receive a penalty as a result.
 There is also a fault if the ball touches any objects before touching the court.
 This refers to items like a ceiling or light fixture.

-Another big fault that occurs is when a player volleys the ball in the non-volley zone.
+Another common fault that occurs is when a player volleys the ball in the non-volley zone.
 This rule is enforced heavily and states that if any part of the player is in the non-volley zone while hitting the ball, they will be penalized.
 This includes a shirt, arm, feet, or anything else that might accidentally travel on or over the line during play.

 Serves in pickleball must be completed from one zone to the diagonal zone on the opponent’s side of the net.
 The player must serve in an underhand fashion with the wooden paddle and contact the ball behind the baseline.
-The serve must get over the net and land beyond the 7-foot non-volley zone to count.
+The serve must get over the net and land beyond the seven-foot non-volley zone to count.
 Only the person in the diagonal zone can receive the ball.
-When playing doubles, the other player not in the serving zone cannot touch the ball before their teammate does or they will receive a penalty.
+When playing doubles, the other player not in the serving zone cannot touch the ball before their teammate does, or they will receive a penalty.

 The double-bounce rule, also known as the two-bounce rule, is a rule that states that each team has to let the ball bounce once on their side before they can contact the ball.
-More specifically, the receiving team needs to let the ball bounce once before sending the ball back to the serving team, who then needs to let the ball bounce once more before continuing the rally.
+More specifically, the receiving team needs to let the ball bounce once before sending the ball back to the serving team, which then needs to let the ball bounce once more before continuing the rally.
 After this, the ball can be volleyed without a bounce or can bounce on the ground before being contacted.

 The pickleball court includes a line at the 7-foot mark near the net on each half of the court.
 This indicates the non-volley zone in pickleball.
 The non-volley zone is an area of the court where the ball can not be contacted by a player.
-Players that contact the ball while in the non-volley zone or contact the ball while part of their body is on or over the 7-foot line will lose the point.
+Players that contact the ball while in the non-volley zone or contact the ball while part of their body is on or over the seven-foot line will lose the point.